 The following instructions may be helpful when preparing for your upcoming surgery.
-Please do not hesitate to call if you have any last minute questions.
-We can be reached at Campbell Office Phone Number 408-371-7616 during regular business hours.
+Please do not hesitate to call if you have any last-minute questions.
+We can be reached at Ueno Dental Center Phone Number 408-371-7616 during regular business hours.

 Please alert the office to any allergies or sensitivities that you might have to antibiotics.
 You will be prescribed an antibiotic if our doctor determines it to be necessary.
 Take as directed until gone.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with the effectiveness of the birth control pills.